Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Apply richer soothing cream for itching

-In addition to tried-and-tested creams, there are a variety of natural approaches that can usefully complement conventional skincare.
-Based on our research at H4H Naturals and traditional herbal knowledge, the following ingredients have proven particularly effective:
+In addition to proven creams, there are many natural approaches that can usefully complement conventional care.
+Based on our research at H4H Naturals and traditional plant knowledge, the following ingredients have proven particularly effective:

 Balloon Vine Extract – The Natural Itch Reliever

 Cardiospermum halicacabum, the balloon vine, has been used in folk medicine for centuries.
-Modern studies demonstrate its cortisone-like effect without the typical side effects.
-The extract inhibits the release of histamine and thus demonstrably reduces itching.
+Modern studies show its cortisone-like effect without the typical side effects.
+The extract inhibits the release of histamine, thus demonstrably reducing itching.

 Application of Balloon Vine: